Jambul46/ArduinoAPlayer/README.md

 and 3.5 audio jack or/and speaker

-ArduinoAPlayer:
+ArduinoAPlayer (codeMK5):
+Easy to build arduino WAV file player with many functions: press NEXT to move on another song or hold it for increase volume same thing with BACK just in other way and pause.

+ArduinoAPlayer (codeMK6):
+Bigger challenge
-Easy to build arduino WAV file player with many functions: press next to move on another song or hold it for increase volume same thing with back just in other way. maybe i'll try add hold pause for random song
+Harder to build arduino WAV file player with many functions: press NEXT to move on another song or hold it for increase volume same thing with BACK just in other way and press pause to pause :) or hold it to unmount the SD Card.
+Doesn't need to RESET when plugged back in the player uses SD-IN/DETECT pin so it will load normally like you would RESET it.

 ArduinoAPlayerFormatter:
 Simple tool to convert mp3 to arduino supported WAV

-Warning:if u use my MK2 gerbers for pcb the card reader MUST! be from bottom or upside down see picture "myBuild" and also it has to be tilted little bit
+Warning:if u use my MK2 gerbers for pcb the card reader MUST! be from bottom or upside down see picture "myBuild Board MK2" and also it has to be tilted little bit.